deltachat/deltachat-pages/_posts/2023-05-20-fourth-security-audit.md

 ## Take aways on better browser sandboxing

-We were a bit naive thinking that Web Browsers and especially Chromium sandboxes allow to control JavaScript network access when we instantiate e.g. the Electron/Chromium engine with the `internetAccess=False` option.
+We were a bit naive thinking that Web Browsers and especially Chromium sandboxes allow to control network access on web views.
 Then again, with web browsers and their sandboxing models used for a lot of commercial and payment activities, with tons of third-party code running on user's Browsers, we did not expect it would be so hard to control the network behaviour of web code.